The spinal cord may be compressed by bone, blood (hematomas), pus (abscesses), tumors (cancerous or not), or a ruptured or herniated disk.

 If an abscess causes symptoms of spinal cord dysfunction (such as paralysis and loss of bowel or bladder control), a neurosurgeon surgically drains the abscess as soon as possible.
 Antibiotics are also given.
 If symptoms of spinal cord dysfunction have not developed, drawing the pus out through a needle, giving antibiotics, or both may be all that is needed.

 If a hematoma is the cause, the accumulated blood is surgically drained immediately.
-People who have a bleeding disorder or who are taking certain anticoagulants are given injections of vitamin K and transfusions of plasma to eliminate or reduce the tendency to bleed.
+People who have a bleeding disorder or who are taking certain anticoagulants are given medications that help reverse the effect of the anticoagulant.
+People are also given transfusions of plasma to eliminate or reduce the tendency to bleed.